The Definitive Guide to Property Management Marketing [Updated]

 If your ideal customers can’t find you online, your property management company might as well not exist.
 It doesn’t matter how great your marketing strategy is if you’re hidden.

-That's why Google My Business is a necessity for any new marketing strategy.
-It's a free tool that lets you manage how your business appears on Google Search and maps.
-You set your name, location, and hours, monitor reviews and see how customers are searching for your brand.
+That's why Google Business Profile (formerly Google My Business) is a necessity for any new marketing strategy.
+It's a free tool that lets you manage how your business appears on Google Search and Maps.
+You set your name, location, and hours, monitor reviews, and see how customers are searching for your brand.

-All you have to do is set up an account with Google My Business, verify the business by phone or email, and optimize your listing accordingly.
+All you have to do is set up an account with Google Business Profile, verify the business by phone or email, and optimize your listing accordingly.
 It’s not difficult, but it is a crucial step to being easily found in your area.

 4. Create a Content Strategy

 Content plays a significant role in your marketing strategy.
-According to CMO Council, 87% of B2B buyers say online content has a moderate or major impact on vendor selection.
+A significant volume of buyers say online content has a moderate or major impact on vendor selection.
 So, if you’re trying to stand out against other property management companies, you need great content marketing.

 5. Optimize Your Digital Presence for Search